-7. intentional offences of dangerousness to public safety (sects.
-169, 171, 173, 175, 176, 177a, 177b, 178) or intentional infringement of environment (sect.
-180), if the offence is appropriate to cause a severe interference with the public life or such an interference for a longer time or to cause a severe damage to the economic life being committed with the intent to intimidate people in a serious manner or to force public authorities or an international FATF/ME(2009)2 281 organization to an action, permission or omission or to convulse or destroy the basic political, constitutional, economic or social structures of a state or an international organization) which are to be qualified as terrorist offences when being committed with terrorist intention.
+9. intentional danger to the safety of aviation (sect.
+186) or if the offence is appropriate to cause a severe interference with the public life or such an interference for a longer time or to cause a severe damage to the economic life being committed with the intent to intimidate people in a serious manner or to force public authorities or an international FATF/ME(2009)2 281 organization to an action, permission or omission or to convulse or destroy the basic political, constitutional, economic or social structures of a state or an international organization) which are to be qualified as terrorist offences when being committed with terrorist intention.